d8bauxit8/low-resource-protocol/README.md

 the receive module throws the received frames until in the buffer will not be free spot.

 If you did everything good, your receive module will work.

+## Transmit module
+This module provides you the transmitting function with which you are able to send data from the RS-485 bus which another device will read from yours during the LRP protocol.

+### What do you need with the transmit module?
+In progress ...